UNLOCK FREE TRAINING

 Because it is such a large metro area, Atlanta may have the most opportunities (and probably the most competition) if you want to get into wholesaling.

-No matter where you decide to try wholesaling, the keys are to do your homework and stay positive and persistent in your efforts.
+No matter where you try wholesaling, the keys are to do your homework and stay positive and persistent.

 Final Thoughts